-- Responsiveness to intent of the award mechanism: Does the applicant provide information on how the pilot study will generate data on the relationship between adverse perinatal and maternal health outcomes due to maternal cigarette smoking among pregnant persons, with a specific interest in the vulnerable population identified in this RFA?
-Does the study represent a novel research trajectory that is not currently funded from other sources? - Tobacco-relatedness: To what extent does the application focus on tobacco prevention, treatment, regulation, or tobacco-related disease?
-See Appendix A of the main TRDRP Call for Applications for a detailed description of TRDRP Research Priorities. - Innovation: Does the research adapt existing methods or technologies to new uses, propose new paradigms, challenge existing paradigms or is it otherwise highly creative in one or more of the following ways: research methods or technologies?
+- Responsiveness to intent of the award mechanism: Does the applicant provide information on how the pilot study will generate data on the relationship between adverse perinatal and maternal health outcomes due to maternal tobacco product use?
+For population-based studies, does the study population include communities disproportionately impacted by tobacco-related illness and adverse maternal outcomes?
+Does the study represent a novel research trajectory that is not currently funded from other sources? - Innovation: Does the research adapt existing methods or technologies to new uses, propose new paradigms, challenge existing paradigms or is it otherwise highly creative in one or more of the following ways: research methods or technologies?
 Does the proposed research represent more than an incremental advance upon published data?
 For example, does the project provide methods to establish novel relationships among adverse perinatal and maternal health outcomes that fill existing gaps within maternal smoking literature, clinical practice or policy; or provide data that could inform critical barriers to progress in the field of maternal smoking cessation and adverse maternal/fetal health as a result of maternal smoking?
 Does the applicant describe how the pilot study could lead to an expanded research effort in the design of culturally tailored smoking interventions among pregnant people with consideration for the social determinants of health that impact smoking behavior?